Celtic cross ceremony celebrates Irish heritage

-SAVANNAH G.a., (WSAV) – Saint John’s Cathedral was filled with song and praise as part of one of the oldest Saint Patrick’s Day traditions.
+SAVANNAH Ga.
+(WSAV) – The Cathedral of St. John the Baptist was filled with song and praise as part of one of the oldest Saint Patrick’s Day traditions.

 The community came together for the Celtic Cross mass and ceremony remembering the Irish who migrated here.
 The mass is held every year with a focus on faith and family.